 In Tanzania, there are many examples of established small-scale processing centers.
 These centers are usually commissioned as compliments to mines and sized according to the processing needs of management.
 These centers process ore in “batches.”
 Often these centers sit empty while management accumulates enough ore to run a processing cycle.

-WAZI’s market-making role allows for the creation of metrics that can be used to assess the credit worthiness of miners and processors.
-These metrics can be used to steer global microfinance towards aiding the sustainable development of ASGM and improving the living standards of ASGM communities through capacity building.
+WAZI’s market-making role allows for the creation of metrics that can be used to assess the credit risk of miners and processors.
+These metrics can be used to steer global microfinance towards the sustainable development of ASGM.

 De-risking Industrial Mining Operations, Profitably